 How to Avoid Bears in your Campsite

 Bears are very intelligent animals and have a great nose for food.
 If you are camping in bear country, then there is no sure way to keep bears out of your campsite.
 If you are camping, you will have food.
 Bears will smell the food in your camping area.
 Keep your food out of reach from the bears.
 Keep your food in bear boxes if your campsite has them or use bear canisters.
 If you use bear canisters, do not store them next to your tent but a safe distance away.
-Do not at any time bring food into your tent.
+Do not at any time bring food into your tent or your favorite backpack.
 Even if there are Gatorade packages bought from a store, the bears can still smell the sugar inside the pouches.
 A majority of bear attacks happen when food is stored inside the tent, and bears are trying to find the food.